esplora/decompresso/README.md

 // Process a file (returns a boolean depending on the outcome)
 ```

+> [!NOTE]
+> When multiple adapters are suitable for a given file, the first adapter in the list will be selected.

 ### Handling Password-Protected Files

 To work with password-protected documents, add a password provider.
 The example below uses `ArrayPasswordProvider`,